-When marketing to potential leads, longtime customers, investors, or industry partners, the persuasiveness of language, organization of data points, and the value of your product is essential to encourage understanding and drive sales.
+When marketing to potential leads, longtime customers, investors, or industry partners, the persuasiveness of language, organization of data points, and articulating the value of your product is essential to encourage understanding of what you’re offering and drive sales.

-However, more and more businesses are taking a “Human to Human” approach, creating meaningful connections, and leaning into new practices that humanize buying experiences.
+Increasingly, businesses are taking a “Human to Human” approach to their communications to create meaningful connections and leaning into new practices that humanize buying experiences.

-Even before the pandemic, the outbreak of war in Europe, and the current economic uncertainty, buyers wanted more than just data points, features, and benefits – today, buyers want compassion.
+Even before the pandemic, the outbreak of war in Europe, and the current economic uncertainty, buyers wanted more than just data points, features, and benefits – today, buyers want recognition and compassion.

-Take a look at these three key capabilities your company must have to connect with potential and current clients in 2022:
+Take a look at these three capabilities to connect with potential and current clients:

 1. Understand your ideal customer

-Conduct a market research project where you and your team deeply immerse yourselves in understanding the characteristics of your “ideal customer.”
-Build a persona by conducting interviews with current and past customers, listening in on sales calls, reviewing past engagement and product reviews, and developing deep knowledge of your market competitors.
+Conduct market research where you and your team deeply immerse yourselves in understanding the characteristics of your “ideal customer.”
+Build a persona by interviewing current and past customers, listening in on sales calls, reviewing past engagement and product reviews, and developing a deep knowledge of your competitors.

 2. Create an organic customer experience

-Buyers want to work with brands they trust, that show care, and that follow through on service.
-A customer experience needs to consist of more than mere sales meeting requests and new feature updates.
-Providing meaningful information, valuable resources, and thought leadership shows current customers and ideal clients that your organization is connected, cares about the industry, and is dedicated to the betterment of their clients.
+Buyers want to work with brands they trust, show care, and follow through on service.
+A customer experience should include more than sales meetings and new feature updates.
+Providing meaningful information, valuable resources, and thought leadership shows that your organization is connected, cares about the industry, and is dedicated to making customers successful.

 3. Turn insights into action